 SOME diabetics gain control with diet and exercise alone, and some require insulin.

-- Nobody rails against Eli Lilly for their profit motive
+- We don’t see article after interview after blog railing against Eli Lilly for their profit motive

 - Nobody accuses the parents of diabetics of doping their kids with pharmaceutals because it is “more convenient.”